 Regarding the first research question, based on the content analysis, improvement was identified by the respondents as the main purpose of teachers’ evaluation.
 Some indicative statements of the respondents are as follows: (CI4): 'The general purpose of the.... teachers’ evaluation is identification of weaknesses, with the aim of improving teachers themselves as professionals.
 (CI7): 'evaluation....facilitates improvement....in teaching practice and enables one to know the problems that...exist in order to improve them...'.
 (EA3): '...should not be punitive in nature.
 It should...have the character of promoting teachers, supporting teachers.... that is the purpose of evaluation...to improve educational practices...and enrich them".
 (CI2): 'The purpose of teachers’ evaluation....is....to improve the educational process...its role is auxiliary, advisory, supportive...not evaluative or punitive'.

 Some respondents link teachers’ evaluation with their professional development and improved learning achievements.
-The following statements by respondents are indicative: (CI6): '...the purpose of the evaluation is to identify any gaps to the educator and manage to mend them with training'.
+The following statements by respondents are indicative: (CI6): ''the purpose of the evaluation is to identify any gaps to the educator and manage to mend them with training'.
 (CI1): 'I believe that assessment is done to improve also the learning achievements of the students.
 Assessment will initially help teachers and students by extension ".
 (CI4) "Improving teachers through evaluation will... result in improving the learning achievements of students".

 However, there is also the opposite approach, according to which teachers’ evaluation is perceived as a tool for controlling and patronizing teachers.
 The following statements by teachers are indicative: (CI5): "...I believe that evaluation, in the form that the Ministry has chosen to implement it, is simply aiming to exercise control over any school ".
 (EA2): '...the purpose of teacher evaluation as launched by the Ministry of Education...I believe is...to manipulate the teachers and their work...and it is intended to...shift responsibility in a way, in particular, the responsibilities of the state that should...contribute to the improvement of the training of teachers and the enhancement of the material and technical infrastructure of schools and the improvement of the general tone...within schools".